 § 5 Photographing of Archive Material

 (1) Any archive material marked with a red printed BASYS removal note or otherwise marked in red may not be photographed.
+Exceptions shall be determined by the Federal Archives.
 Archive material marked only with a black printed BASYS removal note may be photographed.
+Here too, exceptions shall be determined by the Federal Archives.
 If archive material does not have a BASYS removal note, users must ask the supervisor whether it may be photographed.
-No users shall be automatically entitled to photograph particular documents.

-(2) Items may only be photographed in the designated area.
+(7) Items may only be photographed in the designated area.
 The supervisor may ask users to present items before taking photographs.

 § 6 Exclusion of Liability